yaml-extend/yaml-extend/README.md

   Listener for parse events.
   `eventType`: Type of the parse event. either "close" or "open".
   `state`: State of the current parse.

+- `params?: Record<string, string> | undefined` — Default: `undefined`
+  Default params to use, can be overriden in `addModule` and `getModule` methods.
+  Mapping of module param aliases to string values that will be used to resolve $param expressions in the module.
+Loader-supplied params should override any defaults declared with %PARAM.

 #### TypeConstructorOptions